-The Protected Disclosure Act 2012 (PD Act) enables people to make disclosures about improper conduct by public officers and public bodies.
+The Public Interest Disclosure Act 2012 enables people to make disclosures about improper conduct by public officers and public bodies.
 The Act aims to ensure openness and accountability by encouraging people to make disclosures and protecting them when they do.

-A protected disclosure is a complaint of corrupt or improper conduct by a public officer or a public body.
+A public interest disclosure is a complaint of corrupt or improper conduct by a public officer or a public body.

 SRW is a “public body” for the purposes of the Act.